ShashSriv/SteelHacks-spanish-resume-builder/README.md

 ## Data Structure

-The resume is stored in JSON format with the following structure:
+The CV is stored in JSON format with the following structure:

 ```json
 {